l-const/htable2csv/README.md

 Convert HTML table to .csv file

 ###
-Program accepts an http uri and downloads HTML tables contained as .csv files.
+Program accepts a http uri and downloads HTML tables contained as .csv files.